-A map of Algeria that displays major cities, towns, roads, and rivers.
+This map of Algeria displays major cities, towns, roads, and rivers.
 A satellite and physical map display the topography of Algeria.
-From the Sahara Desert to the Ahaggar Mountains, view the largest country in Africa in this Algeria map.
+From the Sahara Desert to the Ahaggar Mountains, view the largest country in Africa on this Algeria map.

 Algeria Political Map

 Algeria is the largest country by landmass in the continent of Africa.
 It’s located in Northern Africa along the coastline of the Mediterranean Sea.
 Algeria borders Morocco to the northwest and Tunisia to the northeast.
 Libya and Niger are located to the northeast and southeast.
 Finally, Mali, Mauritania, and the Western Sahara region are to the southwest of Algeria.
 For the most part, Algeria consists of large deserts throughout the country.
 In fact, it’s estimated that the Sahara Desert covers about 4/5 of Algeria.
 Algiers is the capital and largest city in Algeria in the north.

 The Sahara Desert covers most of the southern half of the country.
 Algeria has very little in terms of forest cover.
 According to the FAO, forests cover less than 1% of Algeria.
 As you’d also expect, lakes are at a minimum.
 One notable salt lake is Chott Melrhir in northeastern Algeria.
 Otherwise, the longest river in Algeria is the Chelif River, which flows 700 kilometers (435 mi) in length.

 Algeria Physical Map